galgantar/standard-deviants/index.markdown

 {% include guess_viral.html %}

-# Epilogue
+# Epilogue 🌚

 And with this, we conclude the tasting menu of it takes to go viral.
-You may try a dish from a chef and it be pure bliss, but when you compliment them or ask for the recipe, they start spewing some crap about it being "made with love". <br>
+You may try a dish from a chef and it be pure bliss, but when you compliment them or ask for the recipe, they start spewing some crap about it being "made with love" 😒. <br>
 We, on the other hand, are no such gatekeepers.
 We have discovered that the "magic" really comes down to patterns, algorithms, and data.
-So straighten your apron, sharpen your knives, and don't just copy yesterday's special like any other sous-chef; be intentional to make yourself stand out. <br>
+So straighten your apron, sharpen your knives, and don't just copy yesterday's special like any other sous-chef; be intentional to make yourself stand out 🤌. <br>
-Bon appétit!
+Bon appétit! 😉

 ## About the Project